Treatment for NHS patients

 When your teeth are in their newly straightened position, to keep them there you will need to wear a retainer.
 This device looks a bit like a thin sports mouthguard and helps to ensure your teeth don’t move back into their original position.
 To begin with, you’ll need to wear your retainer 24 hours a day, then we’ll advise you when it’s ok to only wear it at night.

-We understand accidents can happen, but if you lose your retainer you will need to pay for the cost of replacing it (£70.11) per appliance as this isn't covered by the NHS.
+We understand accidents can happen, but if you lose retainers there will be a cost applicable as this isn't covered by the NHS.
 If at any time during your treatment your brace breaks or causes you problems, contact us to arrange an emergency appointment.